-- if the vehicle (e.g. a motorbike) is pushed on to the pavement rather than driven on, and is not causing an obstruction
+- if the vehicle (e.g. a motorbike) is pushed on to the pavement rather than driven on, provided that it does not obstruct pedestrians.

-What is the law that prohibits parking on pavements?
+What are the laws that prohibit parking on pavements?

-- It is an offence to drive on to a pavement (the Highway Act 1835 and Road Traffic Act 1988 - see the Highway Code section 145).
+- It is an offence to drive on to a pavement, contrary to s.72 of the Highway Act 1835 and s.34 of the Road Traffic Act 1988).

 Who enforces the law?